 10. Cincinnati/Northern Kentucky International Airport (CIN), Pittsburgh International Airport (PIT), JFK Terminal 4 (JFK), La Guardia Airport (LGA) Terminal B

-Jabbrrbox is technology-equipped, connected work booth with access to Wi-Fi, USB charging, conference and video calling features.
+Jabbrrbox is a technology-equipped, connected work booth with access to Wi-Fi, USB charging, conference, and video calling features.

 Jabbrrbox is not complimentary, but you can access a Jabbrrbox by paying in 30-minute increments ($15/30 min), with a door passcode and WiFi password provided at the time of reservation.
 We visited a Jabbrrbox at LGA Airport, read our review here.